daboynb/detect_evil_maid/README.md

        sudo sed -i 's/^GRUB_CMDLINE_LINUX_DEFAULT="/&net.ifnames=0 biosdevname=0 /' /etc/default/grub && sudo update-grub

 If you have changed the network interfaces with the command above please reboot before run the script.</br>
-When it start, it install all the dependencies and create the hashes.</br>
+When it starts, it installs all the dependencies and create the hashes.</br>
-Configure it to run on startup (on gnome put the check.desktop inside  ~/.config/autostart and change the path of check.sh) Enjoy.
+To run on startup on gnome put the check.desktop inside ~/.config/autostart and change the path of check.sh enjoy.

 # This is my currently setup not a guide, feel free to follow or not.
 Dual boot windows & linux both encrypted.